Documentation

 Auto-naming

 The moment you type your own name in the inspector or the layer-panel rename field, auto-naming turns off for that layer.
 Right-click → Reset Name turns it back on and re-derives.
+The menu item hides itself for shape / line / video layers that are already at their auto-derived default, so the menu doesn't show dead options.

 Visibility spans